alisaifee/coredis/docs/source/index.rst

       :class: header-badge

 coredis is an async redis client with support for redis server, cluster & sentinel.
+The client API uses the specifications in the Redis command documentation to define the API by using the following conventions:

-The coredis :ref:`api:clients` API follows the specifications in the `Redis command documentation <https://redis.io/commands>`__ by using the following rules:
+The coredis :ref:`api:clients` use the specifications in the `Redis command documentation <https://redis.io/commands>`__ to define the API by using the following conventions:

 - Arguments retain naming from redis as much as possible
 - **Only** optional variadic arguments are mapped to position or keyword variadic arguments.
 When